rercoli/NBA-Data-Science/README.md

-# Nba-data-science
+# NBA and data science
-Notebooks about data science and Nba basketball
+Jupyter Notebooks about data science and NBA basketball.
+It includes: